-Part of the latest installment in the franchise was filmed in a new panoramic, triple-screen format called Barco Escape.
-Find a theater with the right projection setup (currently only in the U.S., Mexico and Belgium) and watch the bridge of the Enterprise under attack across three giant screens.
+Part of the latest instalment in the franchise was filmed in a new panoramic, triple-screen format called Barco Escape.
+Find a cinema with the right projection set-up (currently only in the US, Mexico and Belgium) and watch the bridge of the Enterprise under attack in super-immersive widescreen.

 The Wizard Of Oz (1939)

-While this wasn’t the first movie to use Technicolor, Dorothy arriving over the rainbow wowed audiences and won over studios skeptical about abandoning black-and-white film.
+While this wasn’t the first movie to use Technicolor, Dorothy arriving over the rainbow wowed audiences and won over studios sceptical about abandoning black-and-white film.

 no more mr nice guy - In 2016, it looks as if it’s good to be bad